T

 restaurant

-A historic public market offering a vast array of food vendors, from classic Philly cheesesteaks to international cuisine.
-It's a perfect spot for a diverse and delicious lunch.
+A historic public market offering a vast array of food vendors, from classic Philly cheesesteaks to international cuisine and local delicacies.
+It's a vibrant spot for lunch.

 • Try a roast pork sandwich from DiNic's, a local favorite.

-Approximately a 15-minute walk or short bus ride from the Liberty Bell.
+Approximately a 15-minute walk or short bus/subway ride from the Liberty Bell.

 4. Afternoon